 Is the content unique and genuinely helpful to the visitor?

-A number of onsite aspects needs to be considered when you’re building and/or optimising the website.
+A number of onsite aspects need to be considered when you’re building and/or optimising the website.
 The title should have the right amount of keywords and each URL of the site needs to be SEO friendly.

 Website content is what creates the spark, so making sure that there’s no duplicate content is a must.
-Also, logos and images should be optimised so that alt tags are present, each image is surrounded by rich content and the file size is not too large or small.
+Also, logos and images should be optimised so that Alt tags are present, each image is surrounded by rich content and the file size is not too large or small.

 Some people underestimate the significance of the navigation menu, leaving it poorly developed and non-indexable, which is a big mistake.
 When a visitor comes to the site, one of the first things that he/she looks at is the various tabs in the navigation menu.

-Finally, Google Search Console needs to be setup correctly to ensure that your site can be crawled properly by bots.
+Finally, Google Search Console needs to be set up correctly to ensure that your site can be crawled properly by bots.

 Having a website that converts visitors into customers is every business owner’s dream, but it isn’t necessarily all that easy to achieve.

-People have different tastes in terms of the websites that appeal to them and often it’s best to trial different approaches and track success.
+People have different tastes in terms of the websites that appeal to them and often it’s best to try different approaches and track success.
 There are however a few elements that can are common among all good websites.